nushackers/code-nus/app/pages/faq.md

 ### What type of projects can I put here?

-Pretty much anything you'd like others to see, regardless of if it's related to NUS or not.
+Pretty much any projects you'd like others to see, regardless of if it's related to NUS or not.
+However, assignments are not considered as projects because it is likely to be duplicated by many others.
+Course projects with some degree of originality (a project that's proposed by you or your team and not mandated by the instructors) are good as well.

 ### How do I know if my project is good enough to be on Code@NUS?